barafael/barafael.github.io/_posts/2018-07-8-Impulse-Response-and-Transfer-Function.md

 (This explanation is probably very engineer-like and insufficient for mathematicians.
 What can I do.)

-A simple example: set all values of the filter to 1/N. Then a sample in a filtered signal is the arithmetic mean of the samples around it, removing high-frequency content.
+A simple example: set all values of the filter to $1/N$.
+Then a sample in a filtered signal is the arithmetic mean of the samples around it, removing high-frequency content.

+## Properties of Filters

-Notice the filter coefficients where 1/N. Otherwise we might not preserve the energy of the signal.
+Notice the filter coefficients in the previous example where $1/N$.
+Otherwise we might not preserve the energy of the signal.
 Obviously, you don't want a filtered signal to be amplified or diminished.
+This kind of filter is called "Energy-Preserving".

+There is more: a linear filter has the property that you can apply it to a sum of 2 signals and get the same result as applying it to each individually and then summing the result.
+Put in another way:

+Let $c, d \in l_2(\mathbb{Z})$ and $a, b \in \mathbb{R}$ .
+Then:
+$$
+F(ac+bd) = aFc + bFd
+$$

+This property will become important later.

+## Impulse Response and Transfer Function